ctm/Bataan-Memorial-Death-March/README.md

 added 180 calories before my workout and the added 300 calories during my workout helped keep my pace up at the end.

-I think the way I'll do Wednesdays for the next few weeks is what I did on June 6th.
-Within a few weeks, I expect to be able to finish 13.1 miles in less than 2:30, even as the temperature continues to rise.
-I don't anticipate using my ice hat, because I'd like my body to get used to the heat, since that's one of the things that hits me hard @ BMDM.
+The way I've done non-taper Wednesdays since has been more or less what I did on June 6th.
+I now easily finish 13.1 miles in less than 2:30.
+I haven't been using my ice hat, because I'm letting my body get used to the heat, since that's one of the things that hits me hard
+@ BMDM.

 ### Completed